Why it matters

 Subjects were given several virtual patches, masked from view, and asked to order them by roughness.
 They could — consistently.
 Varying amplitude and groove-spacing produced orderings that matched the authors' intuitions about what the parameters "ought" to feel like.
 Suggestive rather than conclusive, but enough to justify the architecture.

-The paper's exact values for the "hard surface" condition: K = 2773, B(radial) = 10, B(tangential) = 1.1.
-Try both — and notice that pushing B from 1.1 to 10 buys you roughly 10× more allowed delay.
+The paper's exact "hard surface" values: K = 2773, B(radial) = 10, B(tangential) = 1.1.
+Try both — pushing B from 1.1 to 10 buys you roughly 10× more allowed delay.

 Because T* ∝ B/K, you can trade sampling rate for viscosity.
 The paper reports